This company combines impressive quality with a generous valuation: United States Steel Corporation (X) - The Dwinnex

-As of close of business last night, United States Steel Corporation’s stock clocked out at 24.05, up 3.40% from its previous closing price of $23.26.
-In other words, the price has increased by $+0.79 from its previous closing price.
-On the day, 10789293 shares were traded.
-X reached its highest trading level at $24.09 during the session, while it also had its lowest trading level at $22.75.
+In the latest session, United States Steel Corporation (NYSE: X) closed at 25.36 down -1.86% from its previous closing price of $25.84.
+In other words, the price has decreased by $-0.48 from its previous closing price.
+On the day, 10199867 shares were traded.
+X reached its highest trading level at $26.27 during the session, while it also had its lowest trading level at $25.19.

 3 Tiny Stocks Primed to Explode